View Nikola Kolovic's Obituary on NewsItem.com and share memories

 COAL TOWNSHIP - Nikola Kolovic, 63, of 317 state Route 2026, passed away Saturday, Nov.
 23, 2019, in his home, surrounded by his loving family.

-He worked as a family member with Vinny at Two Guys From Italy Restaurant and he was part owner of the restaurant for the last six years.
+He worked as a family member with Vinny at Two Guys From Italy Restaurant from 1975-2013; in 2013, Nikola and his family became sole owners of the restaurant.

 He was a member of Mother Cabrini Church in Shamokin.